qqkookie/NaraiMudLegacy/README.md

 This is source repository of Narai text Mud.
 Narai is very old Korean text MUD, circa 1995.

-It is in lineage of KIT-MUD, which is precursor of modern Korean on-line RPG game, and direct heir of EVE MUD.
+It is in lineage of KIT-MUD, and its ancestor Diku-MUD, which is precursor of modern Korean on-line RPG game.
+Narai is direct heir of EVE MUD, a version of KIT-MUD.

 It preserves tradition and history of old Korean text mud in the 1995 era.
 It has easy-going, anything-goes style of Korean on-line games.